nginx-proxy/acme-companion/README.md

 * `DEBUG` - Set it to `true` to enable debugging of the entrypoint script and generation of LetsEncrypt certificates, which could help you pin point any configuration issues.

-* `NGINX_PROXY_CONTAINER`- I for some reason you can't use the docker --volumes-from option, you can specify the name or id of the nginx-proxy container with this variable.
+* `NGINX_PROXY_CONTAINER`- If for some reason you can't use the docker --volumes-from option, you can specify the name or id of the nginx-proxy container with this variable.